-- a) The FIM Technical Director will report any concerns or deficiencies relating to the technical verifications to the FIM Race Director and FIM Delegate and present proposals to resolve such concerns. - b) The FIM Technical Director is the final arbiter in relation to technical issues at the event. - c) The FIM Technical Director will examine with the Chief Technical Steward the motorcycle(s) and the protective equipment of any rider(s) involved in serious or fatal accidents and present a written report to the FIM Delegate.
+- a) The FIM Technical Director will report any concerns or deficiencies relating to the technical verifications to the FIM Championship Manager and FIM Delegate and present proposals to resolve such concerns. - b) The FIM Technical Director is the final arbiter in relation to technical issues at the event. - c) The FIM Technical Director will examine with the Chief Technical Steward the motorcycle(s) and the protective equipment of any rider(s) involved in serious or fatal accidents and present a written report to the FIM Delegate.

-The FIM Technical Director will attend all meetings of the Race Direction, but without voting rights.
+The FIM Technical Director will attend all meetings, but without voting rights.